Ex-police chief gets 1 year in prison for hiring scandal - WTMJ

 “You were the acting chief of police when you entered into a months-long conspiracy to rig the chief selection process,” the judge said, “and thereby defraud the citizens of Bridgeport and to cheat the other applicants who sought the position.
 You were the face of the Bridgeport police department and yet you chose your own selfish career goals, or ego, I don’t know, over the values and mission of the department.”

 In court documents filed before the sentencing, Perez asked the judge to not send him to prison and sentence him instead to home confinement and probation.
-His lawyer, Robert Frost Jr. said Perez has taken full responsibility and already is facing severe consequences for his actions, including public shame and scorn and financial hardship because he lost his job and nearly depleted his life savings to come up with the $300,000 in restitution.
+His lawyer, Robert Frost Jr. said Perez has taken full responsibility and already is facing severe consequences for his actions, including public shame and scorn and financial hardship because he lost his job and nearly depleted his life savings to come up with the restitution to the city.

 Perez also said he is susceptible to serious complications from the coronavirus because of health problems including hypertension.
 Although he expects to be fully vaccinated soon, he said he would be more likely to contract the virus or one of its variants if he went to prison.

-Note: This story has been corrected to show that Armando Perez and David Dunn were together ordered to pay $300,000 in restitution.
-Perez was not ordered to pay the full amount alone.